alloystorm/dvvr/dancexr/features.md

 [^2]: Available on supported iPhone, iPad and Android devices (Not all device supports AR)

 [^3]: Available on Quest 2, 3 or Pro

+[^4]: Temporarily disabled for Android due to conflict with AR mode